h2oai/wave-ml/README.md

 def load_model(filename):
 ```

 Load a model from disk into the instance.
+This will always return a model with an `H2O 3` backend.

 - `filename`: Path to saved model.

 Returns:
     A wave model.

+# Environment variables

+The environment variables ensure the correct behaviour of a function calls behind the scenes.
+Based on a setup the API might spawn a new `H2O 3` instance or use existing `DAI` instance, use plain password to authenticate or utilize OpenID Connect, etc.

+Currently just one environment variable is available to set:

+- `H2O_WAVE_H2O3_URL`, if set the existing instance of `H2O 3` will be used instead of spawning a fresh one.

-## Development setup
+# Development setup

+A python of version `3.6.1` or greater is required.

 1. Clone repo
 2. Type `make setup`

-## Examples
+# Examples

 To build a model a dataset in `.csv` format is needed and target column needs to be specified: